medcomdk/MedCom-FHIR-Communication/docs/assets/documents/090_Governance-for-MedCom-Versioning.md

 # 9 Governance for MedCom Versioning

-MedComFHIRMessages are versioned with Semver 2.0 [Link to Semver 2.0](https://www.semver.org)
+MedComFHIRMessages and its documentation are versioned with Semver 2.0
+<a href="https://www.semver.org" target="_blank">Link for Semver 2.0(opens up in a new tab)</a>

 <br>